KiranMantha/angular2-typescript-gulp/src/Components/ModalDialog/README.md

 ```

 #####viewContainer
-This is represents the DOM container in which the dialog markup is dynamically injected.
+This represents the DOM container in which the dialog markup is dynamically injected.
 This is a required parameter.

 #####template
 This represents the inline markup which is fed to dialog body